Marwanhatemhelmy/block-puzzle-solver/README.md

 # block-puzzle-solver
-you know you'r down when you think of nothing but making a block puzzle solver , and not in any normal time but in the middle of a law lecture.
+you know you'r so miserable when you think of nothing but making a block puzzle solver , and not in any normal time but in the middle of a law lecture.

 the game is all about putting block puzzles in their desired slots as shown in the following illustrations